laura3kids/MechaCar_Statistical_Analysis/README.md

 Vehicle length and ground clearance were the variables that provided a non-random amount of variance to the mpg values in the dataset.
 Question 2:
 Is the slope of the linear model considered to be zero?
-Why or why not? (which one is closer to 0 y- int) The slope is not considered to be zero because the adjusted r-squared value is .6825 meaning that 68.25% of the time, there is moderate to strong correlation in the variable to the mpg.
+Why or why not? (which one is closer to 0 y- int) The slope is not considered to be zero because the adjusted r-squared value is .6825 meaning that 68.25% of the time, there is moderate to strong correlation in the variable to the mpg. <br />
 Question 3:
 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not? (look at R squared) The linear model gives us a strong correlation of mpg versus the variables of MechaCar prototypes because the adjusted r-squared is 0.7149, which shows strong correlation.